Guy Debord: Written works

 Guy Debord's best known works are The Society of the Spectacle and Comments on the Society of the Spectacle.
 In addition to these works he wrote a number of autobiographical books including Mémoires, Panégyrique, Cette Mauvaise Réputation..., and Considérations sur l'assassinat de Gérard Lebovici.
 He was also the author of numerous short pieces, sometimes anonymous, for the journals Potlatch, Les Lèvres Nues, Les Chats Sont Verts, and Internationale Situationniste.
-The Society of the Spectacle was written in an "interesting prose", unlike most writings in that time or of that nature.
 For Debord, the Spectacle is viewed as false representations in our real lives.
 The spectacle is a materialized worldview.
 The spectacle 'subjects human beings to itself'.

 Debord was deeply distressed by the hegemony of governments and media over everyday life through mass production and consumption.
 He criticized both the capitalism of the West and the dictatorial communism of the Eastern Bloc for the lack of autonomy allowed to individuals by both types of governmental structure.
-Debord postulated that Alienation had gained a new relevance through the invasive forces of the 'spectacle' – "a social relation between people that is mediated by images" consisting of mass media, advertisement, and popular culture.
+Debord postulated that Alienation had gained a new relevance through the invasive forces of "the spectacle" – "a social relation between people that is mediated by images" consisting of mass media, advertisement, and popular culture.
 The spectacle is a self-fulfilling control mechanism for society.
 Debord's analysis developed the notions of "reification" and "commodity fetishism" pioneered by Karl Marx and Georg Lukács.
 Semiotics was also a major influence, particularly the work of his contemporary Roland Barthes, who was the first to envisage bourgeois society as a spectacle and to study in detail the political function of fashion within that spectacle.
 Debord's analysis of "the spectaclist society" probed the historical, economic, and psychological roots of the media and popular culture.
 Debord's first book, Mémoires, was bound with a sandpaper cover so that it would damage other books placed next to it.